weineran/adblockminuschrome/README.md

 ### Building the extension

-Run one of the following commands in the project directory, depending on your target platform:
+Run the following command in the project directory:

     ./build.py -t chrome build -k adblockpluschrome-noblock.pem
-    ./build.py -t safari build -k adblockplussafari-noblock.pem

-This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_ or _adblockplussafari-1.2.3.nnnn.safariextz_.
+This will create a build with a name in the form _adblockpluschrome-noblock-1.2.3.nnnn.crx_.
 Note that you don't need an existing signing key for Chrome, a new key will be created automatically if the file doesn't exist.
-Safari on the other hand always requires a valid developer certificate, you need to get one in the Apple Developer Center first. _adblockplussafari.pem_ should contain the private key for your developer certificate, the developer certificate itself as well as all the certificates it was signed with (Apple's root certificate and intermediate certificates) in PEM format - in that order.

 ### Development environment